 When to see a doctor

 You're more likely to stop for good if you follow a treatment plan that addresses both the physical and the behavioral aspects of nicotine dependence.
-Using medications and working with a stop-smoking counselor will significantly boost your chances of success.
+Using medications and working with a tobacco treatment specialist will significantly boost your chances of success.

-Ask your doctor to help you create a treatment plan that works for you.
+Ask your doctor to help you develop a treatment plan that works for you or to advise you on where to get help to stop smoking.

 Nicotine is the chemical in tobacco that keeps you smoking.
-Nicotine is very addictive.
+Nicotine is very addictive when delivered to the lungs by inhaling tobacco smoke.
 It increases the release of brain chemicals called neurotransmitters, which help regulate mood and behavior.
-One of these neurotransmitters is dopamine, which makes you feel good.
-Getting that dopamine boost is part of the addiction process.
+One of these neurotransmitters is dopamine, which may improve your mood and activate feelings of pleasure.
+Experiencing these effects from nicotine in tobacco is what makes tobacco so addictive.

-Nicotine dependence, also referred to as tobacco dependence, involves behavioral as well as physical factors.
+Nicotine dependence involves behavioral as well as physical factors.
 Behaviors and cues that you may associate with smoking include:

 To overcome your dependence on tobacco, you need to deal with the behaviors and routines that you associate with smoking.

-Smoking harms almost every organ of your body.
-More than half the people who keep smoking will die because of it.
+Smoking harms almost every organ of your body, and more than 60 percent of people who keep smoking will die because of it.
+Women smokers are now at equal risk to men smokers of dying from diseases caused by using tobacco.
 The negative health effects include:

 Lung function after quitting smoking